phdata/streamliner/customer-docs/user-manual.md

 ![QA_process](../images/streamliner_qa-process.png)

 ####Dos and Don'ts
 This process should be used when monitoring on ongoing pipeline.
+It will detect if a statistical anomaly in the values of the data.
 It will not tell you if something is wrong or confirm data fits a predefined structure.
-If will give fail a check if the amount of data spikes up or down, if fields start dropping off.
-Otherwise constraints and other type of testing should be used on top of this process.
+The metrics repo also needs data to inform if data fits the historical pattern, so it will take time before the results from the QA Proces become dependable.

+Constraints on tables, proper monitoring of logs, and unit tests are still recommended.

+The metrics repo can also be connected to from a visualization tool to allow users dig into the values and how they change over time.

 ## Installing Streamliner
 You can find the latest version of streamliner in [phData's Artifactory](https://repository.phdata.io/artifactory/list/binary/phdata/streamliner/).